When the CRTC wanted do something about satellite TV

 "With a dish comes the potential for receiving on your home TV a multitude of programs transmitted by satellite," said McIvor.

-In 1982, as in 2020, the Canadian broadcast regulator was confronting the problem of how to deal with new ways that TV viewers were consuming programming from inside and outside Canada.
+In 1982, as in 2022, the broadcast regulator was confronting the problem of how to deal with new ways that Canadians were consuming programming from inside and outside Canada.

 'New video age'